|1. What is the Bretton Woods system?|

 This means the US is unwilling to devalue $, or the surplus country (e.g., China) is unwilling to let RMB appreciate.
 A temporary solution, and eventually the latter country gives up.

-As China holds more dollar assets, their value in RMB declines when RMB appreciates (Chinese investors lose money)
+Instead of importing American goods, China buys dollar assets.
+As China holds more dollar assets, their value in RMB declines when RMB appreciates (Chinese investors lose money: buy high, sell low)

 China buys properties in the middle east, and central Asia (Kazakhstan) (Silkroad Economic Belt, 2013)